At Kestrel Mead, we place great value in providing our children with a voice and giving them the confidence to use it.

 We reward children for demonstrating our core values of curiosity, compassion, respect and resilience through dojos.
 Children will earn badges throughout their time at Kestrels and aspire to earn ambassador status in year 6.

-Each year, the Primary Leadership Team (PLT) meet to create an action plan of everything they would like to work on this year, both in school and within the community, as well as alongside the other TMET primary schools.
-Across the year, the assistant principal will organise meetings where the leaders and deputies have the opportunity to feedback the thoughts and ideas from their classes as well as working towards the actions for the year.
-In addition to this, the PLT will share their work with each building in assemblies.
+The Primary Leadership Team are representative of our school community, which is inclusive of all backgrounds, voices, and identities.
+The Team have been chosen by their peers through election.
+Each year The Primary Leadership Team meet to create an action plan of everything they would like to work on this year, both in school and within the community, as well as alongside the other TMET primary schools.
+The team will regularly meet with Miss Smith (Juniors) or Miss Bhima (Infants) and will have the opportunity to feedback the thoughts and ideas from their classes as well as working towards the actions for the year.
+The Primary Leadership team complete some amazing activities within the community and help in whole school events that represent all cultures within our school, as it is something that they are incredibly passionate about.

 We recognise that children’s mental health is an extremely important factor in the wellbeing of our pupils, therefore we appoint a group of Wellbeing leaders each year.
 At the beginning of the year, the leaders meet to decide on what they want to work on throughout the year to improve our wellbeing offer.
 Leaders will meet regularly to feedback ideas and thoughts from their class as well as working together on their action plan for the year.
 As well as this, the wellbeing leaders will help children to make friends and play with them at breaktimes and lunch times, take part in school-wide events such as anti-bullying week and promote the key values in our school.